JewelCurrie/Dicee-iOS13/README.md

-hi. this is a fork. go away. what are you waiting for? get lost!
+hi. this is a fork. if you want to see the original its not here.